Science of baby sleep

 During this time, your little one may cry, fuss, and refuse to sleep, despite your best efforts.
 It can be a frustrating and exhausting experience for parents, particularly if you don’t know what’s causing it.

 In his book Beyond the Checkup from Birth to Age Four: A Pediatrician’s Guide to Calm, Confident Parenting, Dr. Luke Voytas—a practicing pediatrician (and father of two young kids), writes, “Most babies start to cry more after two weeks, and not just when they are hungry or need to be changed.
-You’ve already handle that. but you might find that your baby also has a time during the late evening (7 pm to 11 pm or so—the “witching hour”) where she’s just kind of off.”
+You’ve already handled that. but you might find that your baby also has a time during the late evening (7 pm to 11 pm or so — the “witching hour”) where she’s just kind of off.”

-The exact timing for witching hour can vary from baby to baby (and from day to day), but it typically starts around 5:00 pm and can last for several hours, often ending at 11 pm or midnight.
+The exact timing of the witching hour can vary from baby to baby (and from day to day), but it typically starts around 5 pm and can last for several hours, often ending at 11 pm or midnight.
 It’s not unusual for it to begin earlier or later, depending on your baby’s age, temperament, and feeding schedule.

 For many families, the witching hour coincides with partners coming home from work, older children needing help with homework or evening activities, cooking and eating dinner, and trying to wind down for the day, … all while your baby is crying.
 No wonder so many parents dread it!